2023 Most Popular Economics Graduate Certificate Schools in New York

 A rank of #4 on this year’s list means Syracuse University is a great place for economics students working on their graduate certificate.
 Syracuse is a very large private not-for-profit school located in the midsize city of Syracuse.

-The in-demand graduate certificate programs at University at Buffalo helped the school earn the #4 place on this year’s ranking of the most popular economics schools in New York.
-Located in the suburb of Buffalo, University at Buffalo is a public school with a fairly large student population.
+A rank of #4 on this year’s list means University at Buffalo is a great place for economics students working on their graduate certificate.
+Located in the large suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.

 Explore all the Most Popular Economics Schools in the Middle Atlantic Area or other specific states within that region.